+ Programming + Archives Décades + News + Publications + Support Optica + Info

 Didier Morelli would like to thank the artists who made Street Actions possible, as well as the many contributing institutions that lent works, documents, and other exhibition materials.
 This project has received support from the Fonds de recherche du Québec (FRQSC), Concordia University Press, and the Canadian Centre for Architecture (CCA).
 Material support was also provided by the Leonard & Bina Ellen Art Gallery and the CCA.
 OPTICA would like to thank Rian Adamian, Gregory Prescott et Natacha Chamko from Atelier Clark for the creation of platforms in the exhibition.

 Didier Morelli is a curator, performance and art historian, cultural critic and visual artist.
-His Fonds de recherche du Québec—Société et culture (FRQSC) Postdoctoral Fellowship (2022-2025), which he held at Concordia University and the CCA, examines how second-wave feminist performances subverted urban functionalism by imagining alternate modes of embodiment in Montreal and Toronto during the 1970s.
+His Fonds de recherche du Québec—Société et culture (FRQSC) Postdoctoral Fellowship (2022-2025), which he held at Concordia University and the CCA, examines how second-wave feminist performances subverted urban functionalism by imagining alternate modes of embodiment in Montréal and Toronto during the 1970s.
 Previously the associate editor at Espace art actuel, his writing has also been published in Art Journal, CTR: Canadian Theatre Review, C Magazine, CBC Arts, Esse Arts + Opinions, RACAR, Spirale et TDR: The Drama Review.
-Morelli is the curator of the 2026 MANIF, the Quebec City Biennial, which is titled “Briser la glace / Splitting Ice.”
+Morelli was the curator of the 2026 MANIF, the Quebec City Biennial, which is titled “Briser la glace / Splitting Ice.”

 Bé van der Heide was born in the Netherlands where she went to art school, attending a four-year course in painting.
 Moving to Canada in 1960, she executed a large mural in the Dutch pavilion at Expo 67 during the world exhibition in Montreal.